 Finding a restaurant that won’t cause agitation, anxiety, or confusion helps your older adult enjoy themselves and minimizes the chances of having an incident.

-Choosing a restaurant with a calmer, quieter environment will likely make the outing easier and more pleasant all around.
+Choosing a restaurant with a calmer, quieter environment will likely make the outing easier and more pleasant.

 A restaurant that’s very familiar to your older adult is also a good choice since they’re likely to feel comfortable there.